Anointing of the sick: Sacramental beliefs

-The Catholic, Eastern Orthodox and Coptic and Old Catholic Churches consider this anointing to be a sacrament.
+The Catholic, Eastern Orthodox and Oriental Orthodox Churches and Old Catholic Churches consider this anointing to be a sacrament.
 Other Christians too, in particular, Lutherans, Anglicans and some Protestant and other Christian communities use a rite of anointing the sick, without necessarily classifying it as a sacrament.

 In the Churches mentioned here by name, the oil used (called "oil of the sick" in both West and East) is blessed specifically for this purpose.

 Roman Catholic Church

 An extensive account of the teaching of the Catholic Church on Anointing of the Sick is given in Catechism of the Catholic Church.

-Anointing of the Sick is one of the seven Sacraments recognized by the Catholic Church, and is associated with not only bodily healing but also forgiveness of sins.
+Anointing of the Sick is one of the seven Sacraments recognized by the Catholic Church, and is associated with bodily healing and also forgiveness of sins.
 Only ordained priests can administer it, and "any priest may carry the holy oil with him, so that in a case of necessity he can administer the sacrament of anointing of the sick."